 - Social class

 As with behavioral data, understanding and digging into psychographics is an involved process that involves many different facets of the individual’s life.
-We dig deeper into how to gather this information in this post.
+We dig deeper into how to gather this information in this article.

 It’s important to note that gathering all of this information on your target audience isn’t simply a matter of making an educated guess or using the power of suggestion to determine certain details about them.

 (Reason being, it’s incredibly easy to make assumptions that seemingly make sense on your end – but simply aren’t accurate in terms of representing your customers.
 For example, the notion that all 22 year old men living in Long Beach, CA have a natural affinity for surfing might sound accurate – but it’s most likely not 100% true.)